vehagn/homelab/.devcontainer/README.md

 # Devcontainer

-The `devcontainer.json` file uses a pre-built image based on the configuration in the `devcontainer-build.json` file.
+The `devcontainer.json` file uses a pre-built image based on the configuration in the `./.github/.devcontainer` directory.

-Check available Devcontainer features at [https://containers.dev/features](https://containers.dev/features), or edit the `Containerfile`.
+Check available Devcontainer features at [https://containers.dev/features](https://containers.dev/features), or edit the `Containerfile` there.

 **Disclaimer**: this is a fairly untested feature from the main author, feedback is welcome.